Speak & Read: Electronics

-The display was a vacuum fluorescent display (VFD).
+The display's a vacuum fluorescent display (VFD).
 Speak & Read units used a membrane keyboard for input.
-The Speak & Read used a single-chip voice synthesizer, the TI TMC0280 (later called the TMS5100), that was also used in the Speak & Spell.
-The TMS5100 used a 10th-order linear predictive coding (LPC) model and the electronic DSP logic.
+The Speak & Read uses a single-chip voice synthesizer, the TI TMC0280 (later called the TMS5100), that was also used in the Speak & Spell.
+The TMS5100 uses a 10th-order linear predictive coding (LPC) model and the electronic DSP logic.

 LPC encoded speech data was stored on a pair of TMS6100 128 Kbit (a very large capacity ROM in the early 1980s) metal gate serial PMOS ROMs.
 Additional memory modules could be plugged into a slot in the battery compartment and selected via a button on the keyboard.
 A later model, the Super Speak & Read, had a much slimmer case and an LCD screen rather than a VFD screen.

 The unit could use either 4 "C" batteries or 6 volt DC power adapter with positive tip polarity.

 Support for emulating the Speak & Read was added to MESS in 2015.